AnjanKumarPal1/AdvancedRegressionAssignments/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- After compairing both the model we can see that the below Features are best explaining the DataS
+- After compairing both the model we can see that the below Features are best explaining the Data
-#YearBuilt_Old        :  Original construction date older or not
+- #YearBuilt_Old        :  Original construction date older or not
-#Neighborhood_Gilbert : Physical locations within Ames city limits (Gilbert)
+- #Neighborhood_Gilbert : Physical locations within Ames city limits (Gilbert)
-#HalfBath             : Half baths above grade
+- #HalfBath             : Half baths above grade
-#MiscVal              :  $Value of miscellaneous feature
+- #MiscVal              :  $Value of miscellaneous feature
-#Neighborhood_IDOTRR  : Physical locations within Ames city limits (Iowa DOT and Rail Road)
+- #Neighborhood_IDOTRR  : Physical locations within Ames city limits (Iowa DOT and Rail Road)

 - Best alpha value for Lasso : {'alpha': 0.001}